 This one is an important step that you must follow.
 Setting up Chromecast on a mobile device lets you use the Chromecast App easily, and you can smoothly manage your preferences and settings by using your phone.

 Step 5: Connecting Chromecast to Google Home

 The last step is to connect Chromecast to Google Home.
 To perform this step, make sure you are connected to wi-fi, then simply log into your Google Home App and add the respective device you wish to connect with your smart projector.
 The device which you have selected should be connected to the WiFi network.

 The Chromecast device has become a popular and widely used streaming device.
 People extensively prefer this device because it is smooth and quick to connect with the projector.
 By using the Chromecast device, you can conveniently stream and watch everything.

-In addition, you can access apps and channels like Amazon Prime, Netflix, and Hulu.
+In addition, you can access TV, apps and channels like Amazon Prime, Netflix, and Hulu.
 The process no longer looks daunting if you want to connect and make Chromecast work with your projector.
 Simply follow the quick above-written tutorial, and you are good to go.

 Problems you might encounter when connecting a Chromecast to a Projector

 Remember that there might be some problems that you will face when connecting the Google Chromecast with your projector:

 - You shall experience audio/video glitches.

 - Occasionally, video content fails to cast and stream smoothly on your portable projector.
 And at times, audio content starts showing issues.